 Deadline: August 1

-An intiative from the prestigious International Film Festival Rotterdam dedicated to funding script development by filmmakers from developing countries.
-Since the Fund started in 1988, well over 530 projects from independent filmmakers in Asia, the Middle East, Eastern Europe, Africa and Latin America have received support.
+This is an initiative from the prestigious International Film Festival Rotterdam dedicated to funding script development by filmmakers from developing countries.
+Since the fund started in 1988, well over 530 projects from independent filmmakers in Asia, the Middle East, Eastern Europe, Africa and Latin America have received support.
 From IFFR: